dfinity/motoko/doc/md/language-manual.md

 The language quick reference is intended to provide complete reference information about Motoko, but this section does *not* provide explanatory text or usage information.
 Therefore, this section is typically not suitable for readers who are new to programming languages or who are looking for a general introduction to using Motoko.

-Throughout, we use the term canister to refer to an {IC} canister smart contract.
+Throughout, we use the term canister to refer to an Internet Computer canister smart contract.

 ## Basic language syntax